prophen/nikema-dev/src/pages/posts/100-days-of-code-29-100.md

 ---
 title: '100 Days of Code - [29/100]'
 date: 2019-09-11T08:21:34.617Z
+excerpt: >-
+  Back at it with the Social Ape app.
+I spent so much of today at the computer not coding.
+I'm taking the leap and actually making an attempt to get my first tech job.
+I think I had just gotten used to a level of vulnerability and exposure as a founder.
+I don't know why looking for a job feels different, but it does.
 template: post
 ---
 Back at it with the Social Ape app.
 I spent so much of today at the computer not coding.
 I'm taking the leap and actually making an attempt to get my first tech job.
 I think I had just gotten used to a level of vulnerability and exposure as a founder.
 I don't know why looking for a job feels different, but it does.